apache/datasketches-website/docs/Architecture/LargeScale.md

 * User configurable trade-offs of accuracy vs. storage space as well as other performance tuning options.

-* Additional protection of sensitive data by user configuration of a hash seed that is not stored with the serialized data.

 * <b>Small Footprint Per Sketch</b>.
-The operating and storage footprint for both row and column oriented storage are minimized with
-<a href="{{site.docs_dir}}/Theta/ThetaSize.html">compact binary representations</a>, which are much smaller
-than the raw input stream and with a well defined upper bound of size.
+The operating and storage footprint for both row and column oriented storage are minimized with compact binary representations, which are much smaller than the raw input stream and with a well defined upper bound of size.